mckennatim/mqtt-hooks/README.md

 # @mckenna.tim/react-mqtt

-A custom package to add Context provider and hooks to react apps that connect to esp8266 and esp32 based sensor/relays/timers.
+A custom package used by https://sitebuilt.net/qr/ to add Context provider and hooks to react apps that connect to esp8266 and esp32 based sensor/relays/timers.
 Applications can use any subset of sensors, relays and timers from one or more devices.
 Talks to both mqtt broker and to server providing application configuration and authentication.

 ## Usage